What’s next in the Colorado trial to remove Trump from the ballot based on the 14th Amendment | KRDO

 By Marshall Cohen, CNN

-(CNN) — Witness testimony wrapped up Friday in former President Donald Trump’s 14th Amendment disqualification trial in Colorado, setting the stage for an historic ruling later this month.
+(CNN) — Witness testimony wrapped up Friday in former President Donald Trump’s 14th Amendment disqualification trial in Colorado, setting the stage for a historic ruling later this month.

 Closing arguments are slated for November 15, and a ruling is expected soon after that.